This grant helps seniors with the cost of their property taxes.

 You may qualify for the grant even if you do not owe income tax.

 The deadline for filing returns is April 30 of each year.
 If you file late, your payment may be delayed.

 When will I receive my money?

-In addition to this grant for 2013, you may be eligible for the Ontario Energy and Property Tax Credit portion of the Ontario Trillium Benefit for 2013.
+You may also be eligible for the Ontario Energy and Property Tax Credit portion of the Ontario Trillium Benefit.